gofynd/fdk-client-java/documentation/platform/CONFIGURATION.md

 ### getAppCompanies
-Get sales channel inventory enabled companies
+Get companies enabled in the sales channel inventory